 Periodontitis occurs when the inflammation and infection of the gum tissue spreads to the ligaments and bones that surround and support the teeth.
 This results in shifting or loose teeth that may eventually fall out on their own, or need to be removed by a dentist.

 Gingivitis is an early stage of gum disease that occurs when gums become infected from the bacteria in plaque build-up.
-It is easily prevented with good oral hygiene, and can be treated by a Smile approved dentist without any serious or irreversible damage.
+It is easily prevented with good oral hygiene, and can be treated by your smile.com.au approved dentist without any serious or irreversible damage.

 Periodontal disease is a more serious stage of gum disease that results in irreversible damage.
 The bone that holds the teeth in place is infected and can eventually lead to tooth loss.
 Professional dental care is required to prevent further damage.